 For more information about the province's accessibility legislation and these standards, please visit the website links below.

 As part of its on-going support to improve customer service, accessibility training for City of St. Catharines employees, volunteers and third party compliance continues to recognize the requirements of the AODA Customer Service Standard (Ontario Regulation 429/07).
 Moving forward, the City continues to improve its practices in creating accessible information and communication.

 The City of St. Catharines is committed to providing accessible information and communications to all of our customers.
 The City recognizes that people with disabilities often use methods other than standard print to access information.
-It is the policy of the City to provide documents in an accessible alternative format upon request.
+It is the policy of the City to provide documents in an accessible format or provide communication supports upon request.

 The City welcomes your feedback on our accessible goods, services, programs and facilities.

 Contact us in person, by mail, email, phone, fax, TTY, or contact the Accessibility Coordinator directly.
 This information is contained on the lower left side of this webpage.